FarronF/limerick-council-meetings/meetings/2022/04/06-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 2nd March 2022.md

 amended) and Part 8 of the Planning and Development Regulations, 2001 (as amended) and

-it is proposed to proceed in accordance with Section 5 of the report.--- 4
+it is proposed to proceed in accordance with Section 5 of the report.
+---
+4

 The Senior Engineer addressed the Meeting and referred to the proposed development